 Instead of conveying your brand's vision in just 160 characters, you'll need to alert potential customers about the benefits that they'll receive if they click on your product page.

-It’s a great idea to include the unique selling points of your product in the meta description, as this is most likely to draw in potential customers.
+It's a great idea to include the unique selling points of your product in the meta description, as this is most likely to draw in potential customers.
+Focus on tangible benefits and what makes this specific item valuable.
+Here's a great example of a product page meta description below:

-You’ll also find at the end of their meta description they have written ‘an unrivaled range of bars, cookies and …’, as the list is incomplete, potential customers are likely to visit the page to find out the missing information.
+You'll also find at the end of their meta description they have written “an unrivaled range of bars, cookies and ….”
+As the list is incomplete, potential customers are likely to visit the page to find out the missing information.

 Whether you're writing a meta description for your store's home page, or a best-selling product page, you'll be able to use these examples as inspiration.